kedacore/keda-docs/content/docs/2.10/scalers/pulsar.md

 - `msgBacklogThreshold` - Average target value to trigger scaling actions. (default: 10)
 - `activationMsgBacklogThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `authModes` - a comma separated list of authentication modes to use.
 (Values: `bearer`, `tls`, `basic`, `oauth`, Default: `""`, Optional, `tls,bearer` or `tls,basic` are valid combinations and would indicate mutual TLS to secure the connection and then `bearer` or `basic` headers should be added to the HTTP request)
-- `oauthTokenURI` - Token endpoint for your OAuth provider
+- `oauthTokenURI` - Token endpoint for your OAuth provider.
+Ignored if provided from `authenticationRef`
-- `grantType` - only `client_credentials` is supported
-- `scopes` - space delimited oauth scopes(Optional).
+- `scope` - space delimited oauth scopes(Optional).
+Ignored if provided from `authenticationRef`
 - `clientID` - clientID from your OAuth provider.
-It will be ignored if clientID is also provided from `authenticationRef`
+Ignored if provided from `authenticationRef`

 ### Authentication Parameters